 A Mangal Dosha is caused on a chart when the Mars occupies one of the following houses on the Natal Chart: 1st, (2nd), 4th, 7th, 8th and 12th house from the ascendant or Lagna.
 Hence when Mars occupies any of one of the above mentioned 6 houses out of the 12 houses on a natal chart, it causes Mangal Dosha.
 This could mean that half of the world’s population consists of Mangliks!

 Mars is known as Mangal, Kuja, Chevvai or Angaarakan.
 The red Planet Mars signifies fire, energy, self-esteem, respect, ego, anger, etc. What happens when a person is born Manglik is that the person is too fiery, proud, angry, courageous, rebellious, short tempered and has a nature that is hard to adjust with that of the others.
-Obviously this kind of qualities in a person has the propensity to cause serious disturbances in any kind of partnership, particularly in marriage.
+It is quite understandable that such qualities in a person have the propensity to cause disturbances in any kind of partnership, particularly in marriage.

 It is said that Mangal Dosha could be a terrible thing when it concerns marriage and it could lead to separation or divorce.
 It is also feared that Mangal Dosha could cause the untimely death of the spouse of the Manglik woman.
 One of the founders of Vedic Astrology Sage Parashara said that if a Manglik woman married a Manglik man, the ill effects of the Dosha are cancelled.